 My teen years were spent avoiding sexual and emotional shame due to familial and religious conditioning.
 I faced suicide four times during this period as I wrestled with the dark, tormenting demons within my head and heart.

 I became a professional at fixing, rescuing and avoiding.
 I would fix and rescue others while avoiding my own deep shame, emptiness, longings, needs and wants.
-Boundaries became a violent experience, as they were repeatedly knocked down by my parents.
-I would feel startled and confused when others would erect boundaries and show disappointment in my codependent and avoidant behaviors.
+Boundaries became a violent experience/ They were frequently attacked by religious leaders and parents.
+They were also used to punish and control me as the boundaries were only towards me because I did not please them.
+I also found myself feeling startled and confused when others would erect boundaries and show disappointment in my codependent and avoidant behaviors.
+I wasn't sure "what I did wrong", as I thought what I was doing was normal.

 I quickly began avoiding emotionally intimate and revealing relationships.
 I didn't date women I was attracted to out of fear of being exposed.
 I couldn't imagine anyone would want someone that was so "disgusting" inside.